Per the IRS Instructions for Form 1098-T, Tuition Statement:

 Account number.
 May show an account or other unique number the filer assigned to distinguish your account.

 Box 3.
-Shows whether your institution changed its method of reporting for 2016.
-It has changed its method of reporting if the method (payments received or amounts billed) used for 2016 is different than the reporting method used for 2015.
+Shows whether your institution changed its method of reporting for 2017.
+It has changed its method of reporting if the method (payments received or amounts billed) used for 2017 is different than the reporting method used for 2016.
 You should be aware of this change in figuring your education credits.
-The credits are allowable only for amounts actually paid during the year and not amounts reported as billed, but not paid, during the year.

 Box 4.
 Shows any adjustment made for a prior year for qualified tuition and related expenses that were reported on a prior year Form 1098-T. This amount may reduce any allowable education credit that you claimed for the prior year (may result in an increase in tax liability for the year of the refund).
 See “recapture” in the index to Pub.
 970 to report a reduction in your education credit or tuition and fees deduction.